care-share/nomination-service/readme.txt

-A spring.io JPA Rest service that is configured to run under Spring Boot with embedded Tomcat for a service container.
-The service is configured by default to use a HSQLDB database named "nomdb" and will create itself on startup if needed.
+This is a spring.io JPA Rest service that is configured to run under Spring Boot with embedded Tomcat for a service container.
+The service is configured by default to use an HSQLDB database named "nomdb" and will create itself on startup if needed.
 It is configured to deploy on port 7293.
 These values can be changed by modifying the application.properties file.
-The maven build script will create an executable jar named "java -jar nominationService-{version}.jar in the /target directory.
+The maven build script will create an executable jar named "nominationService-{version}.jar" in the /target directory.
 To start the service, issue the following command: java -jar nominationService-0.1.0.jar